Nihal Arthanayake: Other projects

 In 2005, Nihal and former colleague Bobby Friction represented London as members of a team of cultural ambassadors during the successful 2012 Summer Olympics London bid.

 He is the voiceover for the Slumdog Millionaire album.

 Nihal also appeared on the BBC Radio 5 Live show Fighting Talk on 1 May 2010 alongside Tom Watt, John Rawling and Kevin Bridges.
 Here he showed his support for north London football club Tottenham Hotspur.

 Additionally, Nihal was responsible for the music accompanying the London New Year's Eve fireworks display for 2011 and 2012.

+Comments on BBC diversity

+In November 2023, while speaking at a journalism diversity conference in UK, Arthanayake stated that working within an "overwhelmingly white" environment at the BBC depressed him and affected his mental health due to the lack of diversity.
+He went on to say "It’s really affecting me that I walk in and all I see is white people".

 Personal life

-Arthanayake used to live in the Westbourne Park area of London.
-He moved to Manchester in 2016 when he joined BBC Five Live.
-He lives there with his wife and two children, one son and one daughter.
+Arthanayake used to live in the Dollis Hill area of London.
+He moved to Stockport, Greater Manchester in 2016 when he joined BBC Five Live.
+He lives there with his wife Eesha, and their two children, one son and one daughter.

-He gained a BA degree (2:1) from the Open University in History and English Literature.
+He has a BA (2:1) from St Mary's University, Twickenham in History and English Literature and in 2023 was also awarded an Honorary Doctorate in Communications.

-Arthanayake is a lifelong fan of Tottenham Hotspur.
+Arthanayake is a fan of Tottenham Hotspur.